FgForrest/evitaDB/docs/user/en/use/connectors/graphql.md

 - `value` - an object/value of that property
   - a scalar, an array or an object of arguments

+Thanks to the GraphQL API schemas, you don't need to worry about details the individual parts of the syntax, because the GraphQL API will hand you only those constraint that are valid.

 <Note type="info">

 <NoteTitle toggles="true">